UI5/linter/README.md

 It checks JavaScript, TypeScript, XML, JSON, and other files in your project and reports findings.

 ## Features
 UI5 linter scans your UI5 project and detects issues that might interfere with its smooth running with [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).
+Deprecations done until UI5 1.136 are no longer available with UI5 2.x.
+Therefore UI5 linter reports findings available with UI5 1.136 in following aspects:

 * Usage of deprecated UI5 libraries
 * Usage of deprecated UI5 framework APIs